 A general moving company will put your pallet racking in a truck and call it done.
 What it will not do is plan the sequence so the racking at the destination is reinstalled before the inventory arrives, coordinate with your inbound carriers to redirect freight to the new dock address, or phase the move so the business keeps shipping while the transition happens.

-Royal Moving & Storage handles warehouse relocations across eight markets from full distribution and fulfillment centers to manufacturing storage and commercial warehouses.
+Royal Moving & Storage handles warehouse relocations across seven markets from full distribution and fulfillment centers to manufacturing storage and commercial warehouses.
 We coordinate racking deinstall and reinstall with specialist contractors, phase the move around the operational calendar, and manage the dock-to-dock logistics so the business does not lose a shipping day it cannot afford to lose.
 Transparent pricing, documented inventory, and USDOT #3617767 on every job.

 A warehouse is not one thing to move.
 It is six or more distinct categories of infrastructure and contents, each with its own handling, sequencing, and specialist requirements.